 Some nights you just need a really hearty meal that will stick to your ribs.
-This Cheesy Beef & Potato Casserole fits the bill!
+This recipe for Cheesy Beef & Potato Casserole fits the bill!
 The layers of flavor in this casserole are simple but so delish.
 You are likely to have most of the ingredients on hand.
-And the easy prep process makes this perfect for a weeknight meal.
-It would also be a great dish to add to a meal train or pot-luck.
+The easy prep process makes this perfect for a weeknight meal.
+It would also be a great dish to add to a meal train or potluck.

 Now Let’s Get Cookin’!